COVID: Omicron is unstoppable now | DW | 16.12.2021

 "It takes many weeks for the immune system to develop a defense," she said.
 "The virus moves faster than that."

-Ciesek went on to say that omicron was likely to be just as dangerous as other variants of the virus — despite some reports that suggested it may only cause mild infections.
+Ciesek went on to say that omicron was likely to be just as dangerous as other variants of the virus — despite some reports suggesting it may only cause mild infections.

-Initial data from the UK and Denmark show that hospitalization rates for people infected with omicron are not much different from those among people who get the delta variant.
+Initial data from the UK and Denmark show that hospitalization rates for people infected with omicron are not much different from those infected with the delta variant.

-At the start of the omicron wave, reports from South Africa had let us hope that the variant was less dangerous than delta.
-Many people there experienced mild infections.
+At the start of the omicron wave, reports from South Africa gave hope that the variant was less dangerous than delta, as many people there experienced only mild infections.

 But since then, an increasing number of people infected with omicron have had to be hospitalized.
 The UK was the first country to report a death with omicron.

-Ciesek said it was hard to compare the European situation with that in South Africa, where the population is on average younger, and where many people had had a previous coronavirus infection.
+Ciesek said it was hard to compare the European situation with that in South Africa, where the population is on average younger, and where many people have had a previous coronavirus infection.

 Health systems may collapse